smuniz18/Disney-Countdown-Site/README.md

 *Check all hyperlinks to make sure they all function!

+Navigation Bar
+  -The text needs to be moved down just a little bit, seems a bit close to the top

 Title Page
   -Update Dates of Travel to reflect dates 4 years from now